History of the Hajj: Caliphate era

 A good deal of information on the medieval hajj comes from the firsthand observations of three Muslim travelers - Nasir Khusraw, Ibn Jubayr, and Ibn Battuta - who themselves performed the pilgrimage and recorded detailed accounts.
-Khusraw performed the hajj in 1050 CE.
-Starting his first journey from Granada in 1183 CE, Ibn Jubayr, a native of Spain, performed his pilgrimage in 1184 and then went to Baghdad.
-Ibn Battuta, a native of Morocco, left his home in 1325 and performed his pilgrimage in 1326 CE.
+Khusraw performed the hajj in 1050.
+Starting his first journey from Granada in 1183, Ibn Jubayr, a native of Spain, performed his pilgrimage in 1184 and then went to Baghdad.
+Ibn Battuta, a native of Morocco, left his home in 1325 and performed his pilgrimage in 1326.
 After the fall of Baghdad in 1258 (during Mamluk period), Damascus and Cairo became the main assembly points for the pilgrims.
 While pilgrims from Syria, Iraq, and Iran, and Anatolia regions joined the Damascus caravan, those from North Africa and Sub-Saharan regions joined the Cairo caravan.